 “Both?” asks Elvis in a tinny voice.

 Suddenly, Dmitri’s voice pops into the group chat.
-“Sorry to interrupt the celebrations, folks,” he says jubilantly, “but you’re all cordially invited to the after-party at the tree.
-Refreshments are being served.”
+“Sorry to interrupt the celebrations, folks,” he says jubilantly, “but you’re all cordially invited to the after-party at the omega tree.”

 Dominic’s laughter comes in over the group chat.

 As they all make their way to the shady courtyard their spirited casualness changes to elation.
-By the time they get there they’ve enthusiastically reviewed the night’s improbable events and are burning with anticipation to examine the contents of the bankers box.
+By the time they get to their destination they’ve enthusiastically reviewed the night’s improbable events and are burning with anticipation to examine the contents of the bankers box.

 “A busted up paper box?” asks Elvis, pointing to the misshapen container using a small bundle of extricated papers.